-You wouldn’t always be able to claim but it is worth knowing that over 1,500 successful claims for damage to vehicles caused by potholes have been made in Northern Ireland over the last three years.
+You wouldn’t always be able to claim but it is worth knowing that over 1,500 successful claims for damage to vehicles caused by potholes have been made in Northern Ireland over the last few years.

 Please read our short guide on top tips to follow if your car is damaged and how to make a claim to the Department of Infrastructure.